 War Breaks Out

 Masinissa’s father, King Gala of the Massylii, maintained close relations with Carthage.
 In fact, Masinissa grew up in the capital city itself.
-He was very familiar with the culture, and even engaged to a woman of Carthage.
+As a result, he was very familiar with the culture, and even engaged to a woman of Carthage.
 Sophonista was the daughter of Hasdrubal, the highest ranking general in Carthage.
 The fact that he betrothed his daughter to a foreign Numidian speaks highly of Masinissa’s character, intelligence, and abilities.
 Unsurprisingly, King Gala allied himself once again with Carthage for the 2nd Punic War.
 King Syphax of the Masaesyli began leading raids against Carthage and the Massylii.
-The Roman generals leading the Republic’s forces in Spain, brothers named Publius and Gnaeus Scipio, heard of this.
-They offered an alliance to Syphax, which he readily accepted.
+The Roman generals leading the Republic’s forces in Spain, brothers named Publius and Gnaeus Scipio, heard of this, and subsequently offered an alliance to Syphax, which he readily accepted.

 The Battle of Castulo